e2nIEE/pandapower/doc/converter/pypower.rst

 The following functions are provided to enable a network data exchange with PYPOWER.

-.. autofunction:: pandapower.converter.ppc2pp
+.. autofunction:: pandapower.converter.from_ppc

 .. autofunction:: pandapower.converter.validate_ppc2pp

-.. autofunction:: pandapower.converter.pp2ppc
+.. autofunction:: pandapower.converter.to_ppc